AishwaryaManjunath1407/TestAutomation/README.md

   TC16.
 Success Response to delete a post based on postId

-  Note: Please provide valid User ID and Post ID in the test data while deleting a User/Post for testcase(TC8 & TC16) to successfully pass.
+  **Note:** Please provide valid User ID and Post ID in the test data while deleting a User/Post for testcase(TC8 & TC16) to successfully pass.

 **To Run the TestSuite**

 mvn clean install

 mvn test

-or right-click on TestRunner class and click Run >'RunCucumberTest'
+OR right-click on TestRunner class and click Run >'RunCucumberTest'